 - I wash my hair twice a week as it doesn’t get oily quickly.
 For oily hair invest in dry shampoo and condition your ends lightly.

 - I do not blow dry my hair as I feel it fries and damages it.
-If you use a straightener or a curling iron you can reap the same results.

 - I cut my hair once every six months.